 St. Patrick Festival at Irish American Heritage Center

 After the downtown parade, head north to the Irish American Heritage Center for one of the city’s biggest St. Patrick’s Day celebrations.
-This family-oriented event features traditional and contemporary Irish music and dance, food and drink for purchase, children’s activities, and vendors selling Irish gifts.
-Visit the center’s library, art gallery and museum for programming and exhibits, such as Irish language lessons, a genealogy workshop and a book sale.
-Entertainment includes the Irish Heritage Singers, the Shannon Rovers Irish Pipe Band, O’Hare School of Irish Dance, and more.
+The family-oriented St. Patrick Festival features traditional and contemporary Irish music and dance, food and drink for purchase, children’s activities, and vendors selling Irish gifts.
+Visit the center’s library, art gallery and museum for programming and exhibits, such as Irish language lessons, a genealogy workshop, and a book sale.
+Entertainment includes the Shannon Rovers Irish Pipe Band, The Chancey Brothers, Trinity Irish Dancers, and more.

 A long-time tradition, the South Side Irish Parade is a family-friendly celebration of Irish heritage.
 The Beverly neighborhood parade steps off at noon from 103rd Street and proceeds south down Western Avenue to 115th Street.